 Alex Leviton, an author in Seattle in her '40s, uses cycle syncing to reduce period pain and other symptoms of endometriosis.

 She exercises more, avoids sugar, and eats more iron-rich foods toward the beginning of her cycle and includes more citrus and leafy greens in her diet toward the end.
-“I realized how sensitive my body was, and I both added positive factors and removed negative ones,” she explains.
+“I realised how sensitive my body was, and I both added positive factors and removed negative ones,” she explains.
 “My ability to function depends on this.”

 However, this all comes with the caveat that women vary, so you should listen to your body over your app.
 You could even keep track of changes in your energy, sex drive, and other aspects of life during your menstrual cycle, and plan your month accordingly.
 For example, if you notice cravings for certain foods during a particular point, you can make sure to have healthy versions of those foods around in advance.